SoftUni-Internal/interactive-content/EN/03-Advanced-Function/00-Lesson-Intoduction.md

 ## In this lesson you will learn about:

 **1. Advanced Functions**
-- First-class and higher-order functions.
+- First-class and higher-order functions

 **2. Currying and Partial Application**
-- How to decompose functions.
+- How to decompose functions

 **3. Immediately-Invoked Function Expressions**
-- Defining functions anonymously.
+- Defining functions anonymously

 **4. Closure**
-- Understanding function scope.
+- Understanding function scope

 **5. Error Handling**
 - How to handle unexpected results: